Morton Music Logo

 #MM2033

 A highly imaginative choral piece for SSAA choir and piano.
-In it a young child who lives in the dry central Australian outback and has never seen rain dreams of what it would like to be in a thunderstorm.
+In it a young child who lives in the dry central Australian outback and has never seen rain dreams of what it would be like to be in a thunderstorm.
 The work eventually becomes a sort of rain dance with chanting of “Wandjina”, an Australian Aboriginal rain spirit.

 Three Motets After Victoria (Victoria Triptych)